Our Team

 Simulation Lab Manager and Operations Specialist, CAPE

 Rodrigo Galindo manages operations and technology, and coordinates research for programs at CAPE.
 He facilitates collaborative quality improvement initiatives between CAPE and the departments of Neonatal Intensive Care Unit (NICU), Labor & Delivery, Clinical Technology & Biomedical Engineering, Space Planning & Transition Strategy, and Planning, Design, & Construction at Lucile Packard Children’s Hospital at Stanford.
+Rodrigo is also Program Manager for ResusOne, a Human and System Performance Improvement Program.

 Rodrigo is keen on discovering innovative ways to use healthcare simulation and leveraging technology to create optimal training and research environments.
 Rodrigo also has interest in projects that focus on improving patient safety, medical device design, team performance, and advocacy for the profession of healthcare simulation operations/technology specialists.
 Rodrigo has a Bachelor of Science degree in Kinesiology (emphasis in Adapted Physical Activity) and a Master of Science degree in Physiotherapy (pre-registration).
 Additionally, Rodrigo serves on the Board of Directors for two non-profit organizations: The Gathering of Healthcare Simulation Technology Specialists (SimGHOSTS) and The Medically Fragile Children’s Foundation of Northern California (MFCFNC).

-Roxanne Tuttle, BA
+Roxanne Cano, BA

-Administrative Associate and Program Coordinator, CAPE
+Program Coordinator, CAPE

-Roxanne Tuttle started with CAPE in 2019 after completing her undergraduate degree in Criminology and Justice Studies at Humboldt State University (now known as Cal Poly Humboldt).
+Roxanne Cano started with CAPE in 2019 after completing her undergraduate degree in Criminology and Justice Studies at Humboldt State University (now known as Cal Poly Humboldt).
 She provides administrative support for the team at CAPE as well as serving as a program coordinator for both research and training opportunities.

 Roxanne enjoys providing exceptional support for programs and studies at CAPE and she looks forward to connecting with new and familiar groups and finding out what options at CAPE work best for you and your team.